kyma-project/lifecycle-manager/README.md

 # Lifecycle Manager

-Kyma is the opinionated set of Kubernetes based modular building blocks that includes the necessary capabilities to develop and run enterprise-grade cloud-native applications.
-Kyma's Lifecycle Manager (or `lifecycle-manager` in various technical references) is a tool that manages the lifecycle of these components in your cluster.
+Kyma is an opinionated set of Kubernetes based modular building blocks that includes the necessary capabilities to develop and run enterprise-grade cloud-native applications.
+Kyma's Lifecycle Manager is a tool that manages the lifecycle of these modules in your cluster.

 ### Contents
 * [How it works](#how-it-works)